Jack Cox Memorial Trophy

 13. A group stage match shall be deemed tied, and teams receive 1 point each, if both teams have scored the same number of runs at the end of the match regardless of how many wickets either side has lost.

 14. A match shall be deemed to be incomplete if bad weather (or other external factor) prevents the team batting second from receiving at least 15 overs.
-The organizers will attempt to reschedule incomplete matches in consultation with the team captains.
+In this event, the captains should contact the organiser, Alistair James (email@example.com), who will advise of available alternate dates to reschedule.
 An incomplete group stage match that cannot be rescheduled will be deemed to be abandoned and the teams shall receive 1 point each.

 15. If the team batting second has received at least 15 overs then the match shall be considered to have been completed and the Duckworth Lewis rules shall be applied (according to the table below) to determine the result.
 Essentially, the target score for the team batting second is reduced by the relevant percentage shown in the table.
 For further information about the application of the Duckworth Lewis rules see Example 1 at: